 So let’s take a look at why getting consent is important, the types of consent, and what a business needs to do to meet the guidelines for having customers opt-in to receiving their messages.

-Why you need to get consent
+Why you need consent for SMS Marketing

 Getting consent before sending messages to consumers is about more than just the good karma that comes from not sending unwanted messages to people (though a little good karma never hurt anyone); it’s about your messages getting delivered.